The Apollonian structure of integer superharmonic matrices: A topological lemma

 To begin, note that the face $C''$ of the dual graph $G^*$ corresponds to some vertex $T\in \ttt$, which completely contains the walk $\ell(C'')$.
 Thus, $\ell(C'')$ does not enclose $s_x$ unless $s_x$ lies in $T$.
 Finally, the winding number about any square $s_x$ of the loop $\ell(C')$ is the same as the winding number about the square $s_x$ of the concatenation of $\ell(C)$ with $\ell(C'')$.
 In particular, since $s_x$ is not enclosed by $\ell(C')$, the winding number of $\ell(C)$ and $\ell(C'')$ about $s_x$ must be equal.
 Thus $\ell(C'')$ also encloses $s_x$, contradicting the minimality of $C$ with this property.

-Having shown that $\ttt$ is a tiling, we next wish to show that if $F(T_1)\cap F(T_2)\neq \varnothing$, then $F(T_1)\cap F(T_2)$ is a path in $\Ga$ from $\rho(F)$ to $\rho(F')$ for the faces $F,F'$ whose intersection is the pair $\{T_1,T_2\}$.
+Having shown that $\ttt$ is a tiling, we next wish to show that if $\foot(T_1)\cap \foot(T_2)\neq \varnothing$, then $\foot(T_1)\cap \foot(T_2)$ is a path in $\Ga$ from $\rho(F)$ to $\rho(F')$ for the faces $F,F'$ whose intersection is the pair $\{T_1,T_2\}$.
 We begin by showing that the intersection is a path.

 If it is not, there are paths $P_1\sbs \partial T_1$ and $P_2\sbs \partial T_2$ with the same pair of endpoints, whose concatenation $C$ is a cycle enclosing a region $S^*$ of ${\Ga}^*$ disjoint from $T_1^*$ and $T_2^*$.
+(The dual $T^*$ of $T$ consists of the points of the dual of $\Z^2$ which are centers of squares $s_x\sbs T$.)
 Among all possible pairs $T_1,T_2$, we may assume we have chosen such that $\abs {S^*}$ is as large as possible (note that there is some absolute bound on $\abs {S^*}$, since, for example, \hyref{periodic} implies that tiles have bounded size).

 We let $\ttt_S$ denote the tiles in the region bounded by $C$.
 Since $(\ttt,\eee)$ is 3-connected, there must be at least 3 tiles in $\ttt\stm \ttt_S$ which are adjacent to tiles in $\ttt_S$.
 By \hyref{ints}, such a tile $T$ must have the property that it shares two vertices with some tile in $\ttt_S$; however, the only candidate points to be shared between a tile $T\notin \ttt_S$, $T\neq T_1,T_2$, and a tile in $\ttt_S$ are the 2 common endpoints of $P_1$ and $P_2$, and for $C$ to be a (simple) cycle there is, for each of these two endpoints, at most one square of $\Ga$ containing the point and lying outside $C$ and outside of the tiles $T_1,T_2$.
 In particular, there must be \emph{exactly} three tiles in $\ttt\stm \ttt_S$ adjacent to tiles in $\ttt_S$; namely, $T_1,T_2,$ and a third tile $T_3$ which includes both endpoints of the paths $P_1,P_2$.
 But now either the pair $\{T_3,T_2\}$ or the pair $\{T_3,T_1\}$ contradict the maximality of the choice of $S^*$.
-Thus $F(T_1)\cap F(T_2)$ is indeed a path.
+Thus $\foot(T_1)\cap \foot(T_2)$ is indeed a path.